linehanMatt/tmp-content/blog/guide-to-data-shops.md

 The next step is to add data to your dataset, a process called "ingestion.”

-Once data is ingested into your dataset, you can use Seller Studio's customizable filters to create, package, and sell different data products on your Data Shop and/or the Data Streams Marketplace.
+Once data is ingested into your dataset, you can use Seller Studio's customizable filters to create, package, and sell different data products on your Data Shop and/or the Data Marketplace.

 To ingest your data, you’ll have to [set up a managed bucket](https://kb.narrative.io/how-do-i-set-up-a-managed-bucket) and [use your managed bucket to upload files for ingestion to your datasets](https://kb.narrative.io/how-do-i-ingest-data-using-my-managed-bucket).
 Information on how to complete both of these processes is available in [Narrative's Knowledge Base](https://kb.narrative.io/selling-data).